A man and woman standing on top of a stack of coins.

 California Unpaid Wages Law

-Every worker in the state is entitled to at least the minimum hourly wage
+Most workers in California are entitled to at least the state’s minimum hourly wage (which is higher than the federal minimum wage).

 What Constitutes an Unpaid Wage Claim in California?